Citroen C3 Aircross interior

-The Citroen C3 Aircross’ interior looks great and everything’s reasonably easy to use but some plastics feel quite cheap and nasty
+The Citroen C3 Aircross’ interior looks great and everything’s reasonably easy to use but some plastics feel quite cheap

 Even the entry-level Citroen C3 Aircross has a pleasing interior, with a dashboard design that leans heavily on a funky rectangular theme.

 It looks great though, with some fabric trim pieces, two-tone interior colour schemes and heavily sculpted air vents.
 It makes the Vauxhall Crossland X look boring.

 That said, the interior quality isn’t brilliant, with hard plastics used for the majority of the cabin, and the smart design of the dashboard is let down a little by large swathes of bland plastic on the inside of the front doors.

 The plastic quality doesn’t improve as you move up the range, but it’s still worth upgrading to Citroen C3 Aircross Feel or Flair models, which have a colourful seven-inch infotainment screen.
 It isn’t the best in the business, but it looks a lot nicer than the basic stereo fitted to Touch models.

 Upgrade to a Feel or Flair model and you can also ditch the Mica grey seats in entry-level models for one of four interior styling packs including Metropolitan Grey, Urban Red, Hype Mistral, and Hype Colorado.
 They let you choose from light, dark, leather-look and tweed-style upholstery – all of which are more interesting than the upholstery you get in VW T-Cross or a Vauxhall Crossland X.